 Commercial revitalization deduction (CRD).
 The special \$25,000 allowance for the CRD from rental real estate activities is not subject to the active participation rules or modified adjusted gross income limits discussed above.
-The special \$25,000 allowance must first be applied to losses from rental real estate activities figured without regard to the CRD (Part II).
-Any remaining portion of the \$25,000 allowance is available for the CRD from rental real estate activities (Part III).
+The \$25,000 allowance must first be applied to losses from rental real estate activities with active participation, figured without regard to the CRD (see Part II).
+Any remaining portion of the \$25,000 allowance is available for the CRD from rental real estate activities (see Part III).
 See the instructions for Worksheet 2 on page 8.
-For general information about the CRD, see the Instructions for Form 4562 and section 1400I.
+For general information about the CRD, see Pub.
+954, Tax Incentives for Distressed Communities, and section 1400l.